Houston Contested Divorce Attorney

 Once either the judge or jury makes the final decisions for the divorcing couple, the court will issue its final divorce decree.
 Either party can appeal but must follow the final orders during the pendency of the appeal.
 If a Temporary Order is appealed, both parties do not have to follow the judge’s order that was appealed.

-Contact Our Experienced Contested Divorce Lawyer in Houston
+Contact Our Experienced Contested Divorce Lawyer

 If you’re facing a divorce that will likely be highly contested, you need to hire an attorney with experience.
 Choosing the right attorney who has represented clients in complex divorce cases and custody battles can mean a world of difference to you in court.
 Schedule a free case evaluation with the Law Offices of Frank E. Mann, P.C. today.
 Attorney Frank Mann has over 33 years of experience as a family lawyer and is ready to help you get everything you need out of your divorce.